-Year 6 children apply to become 'Citizens' in their last term of Year 5.
+Year 6 children are partnered with an EYFS 'buddy' whom they help settle into school and have regular supportive interaction with.
 This group of children act as role models for positive behaviour both in and outside if the classroom.

 School Council members are also in place to support children.
 In both a role model capacity and also as communicators if children feel a change needs to be made of something is unfair.
 Each class has two school councillors who can support the rest of the class through class council sessions.